SpencerSewell/SpencerSewell/README.md

   <img src="https://production.assets.dci.org/5d4d02cb694c8b0dc74209c2_-GcnYPzd3bm7L_r2bNgiLIPG9BW7YZ7J.jpg" alt="Project 1" width="500" height="300">
 </p>

 <p align="center">This project involved developing a web scraper in python to collect data from Drum Corps International (DCI), a world class competitive marching band competition.
 Data is severly incomplete and messy for the 2013 and 2014 competitions, so this scraper grabs everything from 2015 to today.
-After importing and cleaning the data in SQL, pandas and matplotlib is utilized to perform multivariate regression.
-This data is visualized in a compelling tableau dashboard which is available for public use in the drum corps community.</p>
+Data is imported into a csv for cleaning and analysis in SQL.
+This is visualized in a compelling tableau dashboard for members of the community.</p>

 ### <p align="center">Project 2: Customer Segmentation for Marketing Campaigns</p>